pineboat/pineboat.github.io/content/edit/progressive-web-apps-the-new-natives.md

 Not anymore.
 PWAs come with a piece of JavaScript called *Service Workers* that can cache information related to the site in advance and in the background.
 Web developers use this capability to cache and show some meaningful content even when you are not connected to any network.

-## Lives In Your Home
+## Lives In Your Home (Screen)
 I mean to say, *Lives on your home screen*.
 PWAs are normal websites that are visited using browsers.
 However, modern browsers can sense a PWA from miles away and can show an option to install the site as an app on your mobile or tablet's home screen.

 The next time you want to visit that site, you can launch it from your home screen.
 It will again open up on a browser, but developers can make it look like a native app with full screen experience if they wanted.

+## Try first, install next
-Another benefit, you first visit the app, use it and then you get to decide if you want it on your home screen.
-Not the other way around.
-No prior downloading required.
-Remember those days when you download a bulky app only to find out that ads take more space than the app and removed it immediately?
+Since PWAs are web apps, you can first visit them on your browser.
+Use them.
+Then you get to decide if you want it on your home screen.
+Not the other way around, as it happens for native apps.

+Remember those bulky apps you have downloaded, only to find out that ads take more space than the app and removed it immediately?
 Well, those days are going away.
 No need to scroll through market place like Google Play or Apple AppStore.
+No prior downloading required to use PWAs.

-## Helps you with Notifications
+## Capable of Notifications

 Or should I say, PWAs have the power to annoy you with notifications.
 Or help you by being a good assistant.
 Depends on whether the notifications are relevant.

 But the bottom line is, they have the power to use mobile notifications like native applications.
 They will ask your permission to notify.
 You then live with that decision for the rest of your life (just joking, you can revert that decision, if you can figure out where to go for that).

-## Saves You Data Charges
+## Saves You Money (Data Charges)

 PWAs can save money for you.
 If you are using a PWA often, the PWA can cache most of the re-usable content and serve it locally instead of asking the network to deliver the same content.